Article 1 The Body Constituted

-Central Party: The hub of the Party that includes Federal Council but does not included any Electoral District Associations, Provincial, Territorial, Regional, or other Units where those Units have their own agent for financial operations.
+Central Party: The hub of the Party that includes Federal Council but does not included any EDAs, Provincial, Territorial, Regional, or other Units where those Units have their own agent for financial operations.

 Chief Agent: the corporation filed Chief Agent pursuant to the Canada Elections Act.

 Constitutional: Pertaining to either the Party's Constitution or Bylaws.

 Directive: A General Meeting motion or resolution that does not meet the definition of Policy or, if adopted, does not result in a change to the Constitution or Bylaws.

 Federal Councillor: A Member of the Party who sits as a member of Federal Council.

 Functionary: A person duly selected to hold office or perform a function on behalf of the Party.